 We ignite passionate giving by connecting generous hearts to transform lives.

-Generosity sustains us at Castle Rock Adventist Hospital.
+Generosity sustains us at Centura Castle Rock Adventist Hospital.
 We are a nonprofit, faith-based community hospital dedicated to the great purpose of healing and enriching lives in our community.
 We continually strive to be purpose-driven and clinically excellent as we extend the healing ministry of Christ every single day.

 We believe giving is part of healing, and the value of philanthropy is not just in dollars raised, but also in the emotional investment people make with us when we help connect them to our mission.
 Our foundation exists to facilitate giving in a way that helps donors accomplish their philanthropic goals and meet the needs of our community in a rapidly changing healthcare environment.

-Castle Rock Adventist Hospital's programs and services reach beyond the hospital's walls into our community, bringing education, comfort, healing and life-saving care to people in need.
-Donors to Castle Rock Adventist Hospital Foundation make it possible for Castle Rock Adventist Hospital to continue its mission of caring for those who are ill and nurturing the health of the people in our communities.
+Centura Castle Rock Adventist Hospital's programs and services reach beyond the hospital's walls into our community, bringing education, comfort, healing and life-saving care to people in need.
+Donors to Centura Castle Rock Adventist Hospital Foundation make it possible for Centura Castle Rock Adventist Hospital to continue its mission of caring for those who are ill and nurturing the health of the people in our communities.

 Family-to-Family Adoption Support Program

-The Family-to-Family Adoption Support Program at Castle Rock Adventist Hospital offers services to support adoptions that are customized to the wishes of the patients and adoptive parents.
+The Family-to-Family Adoption Support Program at Centura Castle Rock Adventist Hospital offers services to support adoptions that are customized to the wishes of the patients and adoptive parents.

 Our goal is to combine expert medical care with compassion and sensitivity for all families.